Saitama International Bonsai Academy

 Theme: Caring for Shohaku Bonsai

-Using Shohaku Bonsai which has been cultivated in a pot for a long period, the instructor demonstrates methods to manage and cultivate Shohaku Bonsai and ways to care for them in accordance with the Japanese climate.
+Using old shohaku bonsai which have been cultivated within a pot for a long period, the instructor demonstrates methods to manage and cultivate shohaku bonsai and ways to care for them in accordance with the Japanese climate.

-The aim is for the participants to be able to use similar methods to care for bonsai suited to the climate and types of bonsai in their home countries.
+The aim of this class is for the participants to be able to use methods similar to those demonstrated so that they can cultivate bonsai suited to the climate and types of trees in their home countries.

 Profile: